 thought that Taylor's Classical Mechanics was the clearest textbook that

-John Taylor has brought to his new book, Classical
+John Taylor has brought to his most recent book, Classical

 Mechanics, all of the clarity and insight that made his Introduction to